jonatanhal/jonatanhal.github.io/_posts/2014-10-16-mining-the-murky-data-on-pastebin.markdown

 # What is this, i dont even
 In this post we are going to basically construct a program together, or i will atleast try to tell you, the reader how I did it!
-A very brief `jonatanhal 101`, i started programming in Python3 around summer 2013, so I have at the time of writing this, a little more than a years experience of casual coding using Python3.
+A very brief `$ whoami`, i started programming in Python3 around summer 2013, so I have at the time of writing this, a little more than a years experience of casual coding using Python3.
 I have dabbled in C & [Processing](http://processing.org).

 So take this post for what it is.
 And if you think I'm factually wrong in any of my statements, you can [send me a tweet][contact] & I will try to correct that.